-Novel techniques could provide the answers to how tissues and organs in embryos are constructed.
+Novel techniques could provide the answers to how tissues and organs in embryos are constructed and how embryo is formed.

 Embryonic tissue of a zebrafish showing the cell membranes in blue and a magnetic droplet, used to probe the tissue mechanics, in yellow.
 Credit: Alessandro Mongera.